acf-extended/ACF-Extended/README.md

 **[Columns](https://www.acf-extended.com/features/fields/columns)** **(FREE / PRO)**

 Organize and re-arrange your fields using columns and line-breaks.
-The field acts like the ACF Accordion/Tab field and allow you to create virtually grouped fields which will be display inside columns.
+The field acts like the ACF Accordion/Tab field and allow you to create virtually grouped fields which will be displayed inside columns.

 **[Countries](https://www.acf-extended.com/features/fields/countries)** **(PRO)**